TOGoS/PHPRSAUtil/README.md

 # PHP RSA Util

-Utilities for generating and verifying signatures and cibvertubg vetween various key formats.
+Utilities for generating and verifying signatures and converting between various key formats.

 Primary operations revolve around ```TOGoS_RSAUtil_Signature``` objects, which represent the signing of a specific piece of data with